Community Development Council: Organisation

 The council boundaries follow that of the existing political divisions, with each handling between four and six GRCs and SMCs and roughly dividing the country's population into equal parts.
 Each CDC is managed by a Council, which in turn is headed by an appointed mayor and has between 12 and 80 members.
-The members are appointed by the chairman or deputy chairman of the People's Association.
+The members are appointed by the chairman or deputy chairman of the People's Association (PA).